paigeyeung/exoplanetresearchworkshop/index.md

 ## The Workshop

-The Exoplanet Research Workshop is a group-led project intended to bring the [astronomy research seminar](https://ui.adsabs.harvard.edu/abs/2018AAS...23212207G/abstract){:target="_blank"} experience to a larger population of pre-college students across the globe.
+The Exoplanet Research Workshop is a group-run project intended to bring the [astronomy research seminar](https://ui.adsabs.harvard.edu/abs/2018AAS...23212207G/abstract){:target="_blank"} experience to a larger population of pre-college students across the globe.
 Workshop participants contribute research findings to [NASA's Exoplanet Watch](https://exoplanets.nasa.gov/exoplanet-watch/about-exoplanet-watch/), a citizen science initative.

 We've shared our workshop experiences and citizen science research with the larger space science, citizen science, and science education community at conferences including the [Global Hands-On Universe Conference](https://handsonuniverse.org/ghou2020/){:target="_blank"} (recording [here](https://www.facebook.com/watch/live/?v=949654105549090&t=1720){:target="_blank"}) and the [AGU Fall Meeting](https://www.agu.org/Fall-Meeting).
 We will later be conducting a meta-study on this workshop and our cumulative findings.